johanley/end-game/README.md

-Detailed personal finance simulator for retired Canadians.
+Detailed personal finance simulator of Canadian retirement.

 The documentation is <a href="https://johanley.github.io/end-game/">here</a>.